firethunder94/katchblog/content/travels/brazil.md

 <!--more-->

 The first day in Rio we had a private guided tour driving in a car to nice viewpoints, walking through the city center and saying hi to the statue of Cristo Redentor on top of the Corcovado.
-The next day we had an insight of a luxus-hotel right at the Copacabana beach thanks to travelling connections in the morning.
+The next day we had a tour in a luxurious hotel right a the Copacabana beach thanks to travelling connections in the morning.
 In the afternoon we had the possibility to visit a school in the Favelas with a friend.
 It was very special to see both sides in one day.
 This contrast of rich and poor you find everywhere in Rio, the wealthy people living in houses near the beach, the poor people living in Favelas on the hills.
 The next two days we spent on our own, going on top of the Sugarloaf mountain and walking down after reassuring that it isn't dangerous, relaxing at the beach, spending time together.

 ![View on Rio de Janeiro](/img/brazil/rio1.jpg)